Java String: 8 examples of simple and string functions

 - The string class is immutable.
 That means a string object cannot be changed after it is created.

-- The number of constructors of string class is eleven.
+- Number of constructors of the string class is eleven.

 - The string class has plenty of useful functions.
 A few are demonstrated below.

-The string length method can be used for getting the total number of characters in the given string object.
+The string length method can be used to get the total number of characters in the given string object.
 See this example where I have created the following string object:

 See the code and output for getting the length of that string in Java program: